Overview of the UK's HR and recruitment industry

 What are the challenges facing the HR sector?

-• Hybrid working - Many people are now splitting their working week between home and office working, which has brought new challenges for companies.
-HR professionals are key in negotiating the best working practices with employees and having difficult conversations when it comes to getting people back at their desks.
+• Hybrid working - many people are now splitting their workweek between home and the office, causing new challenges for companies.
+HR professionals play a key role in negotiating the best working practices with employees and having difficult conversations when it comes to getting people back at their desks.

-• Diversity monitoring - In order to create the most inclusive and diverse workforce organisations must first have the data from the employees who may not feel comfortable answering questions on their sexual orientation or religion.
-HR professionals will be needed to communicate why the data is needed and create a culture of trust so that everyone knows what it is being used for.
+• Diversity monitoring - to create the most inclusive and diverse workforce, organisations must first have data from employees who may not feel comfortable answering questions about their sexual orientation or religion.
+HR professionals will be needed to communicate why the data is required and create a culture of trust so that everyone knows how it will be used.

-• Wellbeing - Top of many HR agendas is ensuring that the mental health of all their staff is looked after.
-This includes encouraging people to take breaks, providing mental first aiders throughout the organisation and offering training and awareness about spotting the signs and how to help others.
+• Wellbeing - at the top of many HR agendas is ensuring that the mental health of all staff is looked after.
+This includes encouraging people to take breaks, providing mental health first aiders throughout the organisation, and offering training and awareness about spotting the signs and how to help others.

 Find out more